lorenzo-rovigatti/comp_bio_notes/quantum.md

 ## The Kohn-Sham equations

 The central idea of the Kohn-Sham approach is to introduce a fictitious system of non-interacting electrons that reproduces the exact ground-state electron density of the real, interacting system.
-For this non-interacting system, the kinetic energy can be computed exactly in terms of the of single-particle orbitals, which in this context are called the Kohn-Sham orbitals, $\psi_i$.
+For this non-interacting system, the kinetic energy can be computed exactly in terms of single-particle orbitals, which in this context are called the Kohn-Sham orbitals, $\psi_i$.
 The electron density is also constructed from the Kohn-Sham orbitals as:

 $$
 n(\vec{r}) = \sum_{i=1}^{N} |\psi_i(\vec{r})|^2.